sictweb/web700/getting-started-with-cyclic.md

       ![Cyclic Create a New App](/media/cyclic-1.png)

-4. At the top of the page, switch to the "Link Your Own" tab and locate your public GitHub repository hosting your code (in this case "helloworld")
+4. At the top of the page, switch to the "Link Your Own" tab and locate your private GitHub repository hosting your code (in this case "helloworld")

       ![Cyclic Link GitHub](/media/cyclic-2.png)